yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![In the Location Backup File dialog, the TailspinToys.bak file is selected and highlighted.](media/ssms-restore-database-locate-backup-file.png "Locate Backup File")

 13. Select **OK** on the **Select backup devices** dialog.
-This will return you to the Restore Database dialog.
-The dialog will now contain the information required to restore the `TailspinToys` database.
+This returns you to the Restore Database dialog.
+The dialog now contains the information required to restore the `TailspinToys` database.

     ![The completed Restore Database dialog is displayed, with the TailSpinToys database specified as the target.](media/ssms-restore-database.png "Restore Database")